MKLab-ITI/pygrank/README.md

 ```

 This yields the same node ordinals, which means that tuning constructed
-a graph filter similar to `PageRank`, though a more suitable one could have been found.
+a graph filter similar to `PageRank`.
-Tuning may be worse than highly specialized algorithms in some settings, but it often
+Tuning may be worse than highly specialized algorithms in some settings, but often
 finds near-best base algorithms.

 To obtain a recommendation about how to cite complex
 algorithms, an automated description can be extracted by the source code per the following
 command, where bibtex entries corresponding to the citations can be found
 [list of citations](documentation/citations.md).: